paulmueller/spimagine/README.md

 - pytools-related `ImportError: cannot import name intern`
   `pytools` and `six` versions are not compatible.
-Try uninstalling pytools via pip und use the system pytools (`apt-get install python-pytools`)
+Try uninstalling pytools via pip and use the system pytools (`apt-get install python-pytools`)

 ## Usage